jakelashbrook/discover-penwith/README.md

 ## Design

 - **Typography:**
-The site has uses Google Fonts to style the Typorgraphy.
+The site uses Google Fonts to style the Typorgraphy.
 The main font used is Open Sans Condensed, with Lato and Caveat used as secondary fonts.

 - **Logo:**